UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 </center>

+Notes:

+Adding the flag `--oneline`
+to the command `git log`
+will change the output's format.
+In this case,
-Notes: Adding the flag `--oneline` to the command `git log` will provide you a different format for the output, in this case, you get a succint version of the information of each commit.
+you get a succint version
+of the information of each commit.

 The terminal allows greater flexibility when it comes to obtaining information about your project.
-If you would like to know what other possibilities you have for using the `git log` command, you can access the help by typing the command `git log --help`
+If you would like to know
+what other possibilities
+you have for using the `git log` command, you can access the help by typing the command `git log --help`

 ---
 ## Viewing the history of a project